 That sounds ridiculous, right?
 I mean, how could any doctor say that a broken bone is pretended.
 Seriously.
 That would never happen, right?
 Broken bones have been around for as long as humans have lived.

 There is zero need to question anyone who says they have a broken bone.
 Even without tests and whatnot, how could you not trust that the person who traipses around in a cast has a broken bone?
 That would be stupid, and hurtful!

 Now go ahead and replace “broken bone” with “fibromyalgia.”
 I can guarantee you that if you won’t find it ridiculous anymore, then you know nothing about fibromyalgia.

-In fact, that is pretty much what Fibro Warriors have to deal with.
+That is pretty much what Fibro Warriors have to deal with.
 Every.
 Single.
 Day.

 Can you put yourself in a fibromyalgia patient’s shoes for a minute?
-The daily humiliation of having to deal with people who think you are not actually sick.
+The daily humiliation of having to deal with people who think you are not sick.

 The shame of trying to explain a diagnosis that is not respected.
 The embarrassment of sitting with people belittling and mocking Fibro Warriors.
 The silence you are forced to keep so you are not stigmatized by incredulous, undereducated individuals.

 And imagine the distress of having the people who should love you the most, and those you should trust the most, and those who should trust you the most…having those people tell you that what you say you have does not exist.

 Imagine your doctor telling you fibromyalgia does not exist.